zoriya/Kyoo/INSTALLING.md

 > If you want an explanation of what are those files, you can read the following:
 > The `docker-compose.yml` file describes the different services of Kyoo, where they should be downloaded and their start order. \
 > The `.env` file contains all the configuration options that the services in `docker-compose.yml` will read.

-To retrieve metadata, Kyoo will need to communicate with an external service.
-For now, that is `the movie database`.
-For this purpose, you will need to get an API Key.
-For that, go to [themoviedb.org](https://www.themoviedb.org/) and create an account, then go [here](https://www.themoviedb.org/settings/api) and copy the `API Key (v3 auth)`, paste it after the `THEMOVIEDB_APIKEY=` on the `.env` file.

 If you need hardware acceleration, look at [Hardware Acceleration section](#Hardware-Acceleration) if you need it